gruquilla/FinAPy/README.md

 * Adding metrics to assess the solidity of the LSTM forecast.
 * Improving the prompting.
 * Converting certain elements/ blocks into a library for educational purposes.
+* Certain providers don't issue the financial statements in the same format as others on Yahoo Finance, which leads to the ratio not being calculated at all in certain rare cases.